McNamara84/elmo/README.md

   - The corresponding field in the database where the value is saved is called: name in the Affiliation table.
   - Restrictions: Optional
   - Example values: `Technische Universität Berlin`, `GFZ, Helmholtz-Zentrum Potsdam - Deutsches GeoForschungsZentrum GFZ`
-  - Note**: Use autocomplete function for the Affiliation input field! similar to the ‘Author’ form group.
+  - Note: As in all affiliation fields the ROR ID is saved, when an affiliation is chosen from the list

 ### Originating Laboratory
 <!-- TODO: Speicherung der Eingaben in der Datenbank dokumentieren! -->